-The advancement of technology and changing business regulations have made technical and business writing practices evolve, particularly in the area of knowledge management.
-As technical writing standards in knowledge management systems lose their distinguishing attributes, a new business schema for knowledge management is becoming necessary.
-This can be done by having a technical writer consider the style and content creation.
+The advancement of technology changing business regulations has made technical and business writing practices evolve.
+These writing practices have particularly evolved in the area of knowledge management.
+Technical writing standards in knowledge management systems lose their distinguishing attributes.
+Therefore, a new business schema for knowledge management is becoming a necessity.
+A technical writer can consider the style and content creation.
 EDC’s technical writers can generate this new style of knowledge management system for companies.

 Knowledge management systems work by categorizing, capturing, using, and analyzing relevant business information to streamline decision-making.
 At its core, this is known as knowledge transfer and its benefits allow for a business to easily share its information, such as training and business data between departments.
-Making your business knowledge easy to access, share, and update allows for new employees to be trained more easily, as well as enabling more productive and cost-efficient work overall.
-However, even with current knowledge transfer plans in place, evolving business strategies and technology means that a new generation of knowledge management systems is needed.
+Easy-to-access business knowledge can enable more productive and cost-efficient work.
+However, business strategies and technology constantly evolve, so a new generation of knowledge management systems is needed.

 As machine learning AI advances, as well as the adoption of new privacy regulations such as GDPR, knowledge management systems will also be impacted.
-The primary drawback of these changes is that the technical and business writing involved loses its distinguishing attributes, leaving the simple categorization common in technical writing no longer suitable for knowledge transfer.
-While machine learning AI allows for software to process and understand data faster, it also has drawbacks as it relies entirely on the AI to make sure the knowledge transfer is working properly.
+The primary drawback of these changes is that the technical and business writing involved loses its distinguishing attributes.
+The changes will leave the simple categorization common in technical writing no longer suitable for knowledge transfer.
+While machine learning AI allows for software to process and understand data faster, it also has drawbacks.
+The AI relies entirely on making sure the knowledge transfer is working properly.

-An example of this can be found when trying to search in a software application and ending up with no results.
-This is because of the limitation of knowledge management in enterprise software applications and because their functional manuals are immediately out of date the moment systems are implemented.
-The use of current knowledge management systems in these situations shows how categorization of a prescribed structured order limits a flexible search for information by the user.
-Given the addition of machine learning AI into knowledge management, technical writers can help with maintaining efficient knowledge transfer for a company through offering distinguishable writing and categorization that is clear and concise for any potential user.
+However, you end up with no results because of the limitation of knowledge management in enterprise software applications.
+The use of current knowledge management systems in these situations shows how the categorization of a prescribed structured order limits a flexible search for information by the user.
+Given the addition of machine learning AI into knowledge management, technical writers can help with maintaining efficient knowledge transfer for a company by offering distinguishable writing and categorization that is clear and concise for any potential user.

-Along with the previous experience of knowledge transfer, EDC’s technical writers can accommodate any changes to knowledge management systems impacted by machine learning or regulations.
+Along with their previous experience in knowledge transfer, EDC’s technical writers can accommodate any changes to knowledge management systems impacted by machine learning or regulations.
 The solution is to implement a business schema to help with optimizing search results.
-This can be done through business writing based on ideas such as the Pyramid Principle being used as a schema for knowledge transfer and management.
+The Pyramid Principle portrays business writing in the form of a schema for knowledge transfer and management.
 The Pyramid Principle allows for structured communication and emphasizes the importance of logic and thinking to do so.
 To go further in-depth, three orders exist within the Pyramid Principle:

 - Time Order which determines the cause and effect (common in process writing)